TWOWHEELS AUSTRALIA MAGAZINE

-Click on the link to see a scan page of this article on Twowheels Australia.
+Click on the link to see a scanned page of this article on Twowheels Australia.
 September 2009 cover

 BORN TO LEAD

-In enterprise of martial kind, when there was any flighting, Groff led his regiment from behind.
+In enterprise of martial kind, when there was any fighting, Groff led his regiment from behind.
 He found it less exciting.

 “—leadership sometimes requires difficult decisions.
 Doing nothing isn’t easy as it looks—“